Movement is usually painful, and bursae near the skin may become swollen and tender.

 People who have severe acute bursitis are occasionally given a corticosteroid, such as prednisone, by mouth for a few days.
 As the pain subsides, people can do specific exercises to increase the joint’s range of motion.

 Chronic bursitis, if not caused by an infection, is treated in a similar way, although rest and immobilization are less likely to help.
+Rarely, surgery is done to remove the bursa.

 Infected bursae must be drained, and appropriate antibiotics, often against Staphylococcus aureus, are given.